rconan/crseo/active-optics/src/bin/linear_model/README.md

 | Gx | +1 | 0 | 0 | +1 |
 | Gy | 0 | +1 | -1 | 0 |

+Residual aberrations in the field for each M1 S1 RBM corrected with M2 S1 ASM

 | GS | #1 | #2 | #3 |
 |:--:|:--:|:--:|:--:|
 | Tx | ![](m1_to_agws_col0src0_.png) | ![](m1_to_agws_col0src1_.png) | ![](m1_to_agws_col0src2_.png) |